FedySexyVibes/coin-sdk-dotnet/bundle-switching-sdk/README.md

     Any errors in these checks are immediately returned as an error reply.
     The `BundleSwitchingService.SendMessage` method returns these as `ErrorResponse`.
     Other http errors are thrown as `HttpListenerException`.

 2. As a ServerSentEvent containing an `ErrorFoundMessage` (asynchronous)

-    The system performs detailed functional validation in an asynchronous fashion.
+    The system performs detailed functional validation asynchronously.
-    Errors in this stage are sent asynchronously via a `ServerSentEvent`.
+    Errors in this stage are sent via a `ServerSentEvent`.

-    ***Note:*** `ErrorFound` messages need to be confirmed like any other message received via `ServerSentEvent`.
+    ***Note:*** `ErrorFound` messages need to be confirmed like any other message received via a `ServerSentEvent`.